Passion Play of Iztapalapa: Passion Play 2020

 Due to the COVID-19 pandemic in Mexico, the play was moved indoors for the first time in its 177-year history and it was broadcast on television.
 Fairs, commercial events, pilgrimages, and shows associated with Holy Week in Mexico were suspended.
 Schools were closed and vacationers were advised to stay away from beaches and other tourist attractions.
 The broadcasts, the first to be aired nationwide on television, were co-produced by the borough government and public stations Channel 14 and Channel 11, as well as the city-owned Capital 21 (with broadcasts online to viewers abroad as before, but with the added first of international broadcasts via satellite).

 In 2021, the number of broadcasters of the event grew, with even Televisa's Youtube page offering a live broadcast feed.

+The in-person play returned for the 2022 season.
+For 2025, the official Youtube channel finally added a simultaneous sign language interpretation inset for the deaf and hard of hearing who watch the broadcast.